Heinrich von Bibra

 Heinrich von Bibra (Heinrich VIII of Fulda), Prince-Bishop, Prince-Abbot of Fulda (1711–1788) was Prince-Bishop and Prince-Abbot from 1759 to 1788.
 As part his role as Prince-Abbot of Fulda, he had the additional role as Archchancellor (Erzkanzler) of the Holy Roman Empress.
+His motto was Consilio et Aequitate (With deliberation and justice).

 Biography

 Born in 1711 at Schnabelwaid as Karl Sigmund von von Bibra, son of General Heinrich Karl, Baron von Bibra (1666-1734) and his wife Maria Johanna Theresia von Eyb (b.
 1685).
 He was raised in a strict household with ten brothers and sisters.
 He entered the Benedictine Order in 1730 receiving the name Heinrich.
 He studied philosophy, theology, and law.
 Six years later he traveled to Rome.

 In 1759 immediately after his selection as Prince Bishop and Abbot of Fulda, he had to flee his realm as it was overrun by both the French and the Hessians in the Seven Years' War.
 Finally with peace in 1763, he undertook the rebuilding of Fulda and its economy.
 Rising at 4 am each morning, he was an energetic and enlightened ruler.
 With currency reform came sound money.
 He built roads, bridges, housing, churches, and orphanages.
 He improved the spa at Brückenau, had the land surveyed for minerals, and founded the porcelain works which became famous.
 The porcelain works was disbanded shortly after his death.

 He provided freedom of religion, forbidding mistreatment of Jews and employed Protestants alongside Catholics in his administration.
 Beginning in 1777 with the exception of the theological faculty every Protestant could acquire academic degrees in all faculties of the University of Fulda.
 Along with libraries around the land, he introduced a general school system which was one of the best of his time.
 Heinrich-von-Bibra-Schule a Realschule (type of secondary school) in Fulda is named after him.
+Contrary to the custom that had been common for centuries, he refrained from erecting his own grave monument during his lifetime, and one was not erected for him after his death either.
+An engraved floor tile in front of the Adolphus von Dalberg grave by the altar marks the spot today.